fitterhmp11/fitterhmp11.github.io/content/posts/netlab-bpglabs-overview.md

 To utilize GitHub Codespaces for deploying the Netlab/BGP labs, follow these steps:

-	1. Launch GitHub Codespaces:
+1. Launch GitHub Codespaces.

 Start an instance connected to the Netlab/BGP labs GitHub repository.

-	2. Start Netlab:
+2. Start Netlab.

 Open a terminal in your Codespace and navigate to the lab directory.
 Execute the following command to start Netlab:

-netlab up
+`netlab up`

-	3. Connecting to Devices:
+3. Connecting to Devices.

 Once Netlab is running, all devices in the lab will be running as containers within the instance.
 Connect to the Linux router and start BGP or any other necessary daemon.

-	4. Using Vtysh:
+4. Using Vtysh.

 To configure the router, enter the FRR (Free Range Routing) virtual shell using:

-`sudo vtysh`
+`sudo vtysh` - depending on Linux OS running you may not need to use sudo

-	5. Exit and Stop Netlab:
+5. Exit and Stop Netlab.

 After completing your configurations, exit the router and stop Netlab using:

 `netlab down`